 Prior to the 1990s, there was evidence that the overall 28-day mortality was not impacted by the use of corticosteroids; consequently, their use was not advised.
-A review of studies conducted between 1992 and 2003 concluded that corticosteroids did not change the 28-day mortality in patients with sepsis and septic shock, but that the use of low-dose corticosteroids did reduce the all-cause mortality [58].
+A review of studies conducted between 1992 and 2003 concluded that corticosteroids did not change the 28-day mortality in patients with sepsis and septic shock, but that the use of low-dose corticosteroids did reduce the all-cause mortality [72].
+A 2019 update of this review concluded with moderate-certainty evidence that corticosteroids probably reduce 28-day and hospital mortality among patients with sepsis [73].
 According to the 2021 guideline, corticosteroids are not recommended in adult patients with sepsis if hemodynamic stability has been achieved with fluid resuscitation and vasopressor therapy.

 The patient with persistent hypotension despite fluids and vasopressors should be assessed for adrenal responsiveness and may benefit from corticosteroid therapy.
-The 2021 SCCM guideline suggests using IV corticosteroids for adults with septic shock and an ongoing requirement for vasopressor therapy (grade weak, moderate-quality evidence).
-The typical corticosteroid used in adults with septic shock is IV hydrocortisone at a dose of 200 mg/d given as 50 mg intravenously every six hours or as a continuous infusion [72; 73].
-It is suggested that this is commenced at a dose of norepinephrine or epinephrine ≥0.25 mcg/kg/min at least four hours after initiation.
+The 2021 SCCM guideline suggests using IV corticosteroids for adults with septic shock and an ongoing requirement for vasopressor therapy (grade weak, moderate-quality evidence) [10].
+The typical corticosteroid used in adults with septic shock is IV hydrocortisone at a dose of 200 mg/day given as 50 mg intravenously every six hours or as a continuous infusion [10; 74].
+It is suggested that this is commenced at a dose of norepinephrine or epinephrine ≥ 0.25 mcg/kg/min at least four hours after initiation.